-After they’ve made the decision to have a baby, many women try to do everything they can to conceive during their next cycle.
+After they’ve made the decision to have a baby, many people try to do everything they can to conceive during their next cycle.
 But it’s important to remember that getting pregnant can take time.

-If you’re anxious to get pregnant, there are a few steps you can take to make “trying” more effective.
+It’s normal for it to take a few months or longer to get pregnant.
+If you’re anxious about it, there are a few steps you can take that may help make trying more effective.

 Your high school health teacher probably made it sound like you can get pregnant any time you have sex.
 But in truth, it’s a little more complicated.

 Each month, there are a series of hormonal changes in your body that cause an immature egg in the ovary to grow and mature.
 Every menstrual cycle is different.
 The final stages of egg maturation and ovulation take about 2 weeks on average, beginning with the last menstrual period.